-Payments made to the seller for expenses that are incurred for research and development are part of the price actually paid or payable for the merchandise rather than added on as an assist.
+Payments made to the seller for expenses that are incurred for research and development are part of the price actually paid or payable for the merchandise rather than assists, i.e., separate additions to the price actually paid or payable.
 However, the dutiable amount of the research and development is limited to that paid for products actually exported to the United States.
-543324 dated Aug.
-8, 1984.

 A payment made to a Japanese manufacturer whereby the manufacturer designs and develops a prototype industrial robot is not an assist.
-However, the payment is dutiable as part of the part actually paid or payable to the seller as a direct payment.
+However, the payment is dutiable as part of the price actually paid or payable to the seller as a direct payment.
 543376 dated Nov.
 13, 1984.

-Costs incurred in retaining a firm of management consultants to increase the rate and quality of future production of merchandise is not "necessary" to the production of any particular merchandise and is not an assist.
+Costs incurred in retaining a firm of management consultants to increase the rate and quality of future production of merchandise is not "necessary" to the production of any particular merchandise and, accordingly, it is not an assist.
 The present production is proceeding and can continue without the work the consultants have undertaken.
 543436 dated Dec.
 14, 1984.

-Pursuant to section 402(h)(1)(A)(iv) of the TAA, only research and development which is performed outside of the United States is dutiable as an assist.
+Pursuant to section 402(h)(1)(A)(iv) of the TAA, only research and development that is performed outside of the United States is dutiable as an assist.
 In this case, all such development is performed in the United States and therefore, its cost is not added to the price actually paid or payable as an assist.

-Engineering work is obtained from either U.S. or Canadian vendors in order to manufacture tools for export to the U.S. The manufacturer does not obtain the engineering work at a reduced cost.
-The cost of design and engineering work purchased by the manufacturer from vendors in the U.S. or Canada is dutiable only to the extent that such cost is included in the price actually paid or payable for the imported tools by the importer to the manufacturer.
+Engineering work is obtained from either U.S. or Canadian vendors in order to manufacture tools for export to the United States.
+The manufacturer does not obtain the engineering work at a reduced cost.
+The cost of design and engineering work purchased by the manufacturer from vendors in the United States or Canada is dutiable only to the extent that such cost is included in the price actually paid or payable for the imported tools by the importer to the manufacturer.

-The design and production of photographs is undertaken in the U.S. Therefore, costs incurred by the importer in the design and production of the photographs are not assists.
+The design and production of photographs are both undertaken in the United States.
+Therefore, costs incurred by the importer in the design and production of the photographs are not assists.

 The importer enters into an agreement with a Hong Kong company for the purpose of obtaining design and consulting services.
 This company provides the services of furnishing engineering, development, artwork, plans and sketches for the importer.
-The commissions are assists and included in the transaction value of the imported merchandise.
+The commissions are assists and should be included in the transaction value of the imported merchandise.

-If design work is provided by the importer to an unrelated United States manufacturer who produces the mold, the value of the mold is based upon the cost of its acquisition.
-This is the price paid by the buyer to the manufacturer without the additional cost of the design work since it is the service of manufacturing the mold which is purchased and not the design work.
-This is similarly the outcome if the design work is provided by the importer to a foreign manufacturer who constructs the mold.
+If the importer provides design work to an unrelated U.S. manufacturer who produces the mold, then the value of the mold is based upon the cost of its acquisition.
+This is the price paid by the buyer to the manufacturer without the additional cost of the design work because it is the service of manufacturing the mold that is purchased and not the design work.
+This is similarly the outcome if the importer provides the design work to a foreign manufacturer who constructs the mold.

 Research and development costs undertaken outside of the United States for new models of firearms and improvements of existing firearms must be added to the price actually paid or payable for the imported merchandise.
-544337 dated Apr.
-9, 1990.

 Colorways produced by foreign artists outside of the United States that instruct the foreign manufacturer on how to color textile designs constitute assists within the meaning of section 402(h)(1)(A)(iv) of the TAA.
-544621 dated Apr.
-22, 1991.